-I am so excited to bring you these 5 amazing smoothie recipes from my good friend Katie over at This Chick Cooks (I know, such a great name for a website!)
+I am so excited to bring you these 5 amazing smoothie recipes from my good friend Katie over at This Chick Cooks (I know, such a great name for a website!).
 Katie has a ton of great whole foods recipes and tips to revitalize you.
 Head on over and check out her great website.
 I have tried all of these smoothies and they are wonderful!
 The only change I made was using raw milk, but organic works fine as well.
 So here they are!
 I hope you enjoy them as much as we have, they are quite delicious!
-(Listed in order from the top of the photos down.)
+They’re listed in order from the top of the photos down.

 - Peanut Butter Banana Smoothie Recipe Good Enough For An Ice Cream Store

 About Katie ~

 For the past 5+ years or so I had considered myself a healthy eater, trying to eat according to the government’s food pyramid and consuming a low fat diet.
 Yet I found myself feeling run down and tired a lot.

 Fed up with feeling low-energy, and having been tested by the doctors and told everything is normal and it must be in my head, I decided to take matters into my own hands.
 I cut out white flour, white sugar and focused on eating more whole foods.
 Read More…

 - ¾ cup milk (raw milk, or fresh coconut milk)

 - Put oats in blender and blend until they’re powdery.
 Add remaining ingredients and blend until there are no more chunks of frozen banana.
 Garnish with fresh banana slices if desired.

 - ¾ cup blueberries and blackberries mixed together